 The evolution from general-purpose to application-specific requires a lot of resources.
 Any hardware accelerator needs chip designers, system integration testing, validation, PCB designers, firmware engineers and software people.
 This is good news, but not for engineers unfortunately.
+What does it mean for your career in hardware?

 The smartest dumbass